datacharmer/dbdeployer/README.md

 * Backward-compatible new features increment the **Minor** number.
 * Backward incompatible changes (either features or bug fixes that break compatibility with the API) increment the **Major** number.

-The starting API is defined in [API-1.0.md](https://github.com/datacharmer/dbdeployer/blob/master/docs/API-1.0.md).
+The starting API is defined in [API-1.0.md](https://github.com/datacharmer/dbdeployer/blob/master/docs/API-1.0.md) (generated manually.)
+The file [API-1.1.md](https://github.com/datacharmer/dbdeployer/blob/master/docs/API-1.1.md) contains the same API definition, but was generated automatically and can be used to better compare the initial API with further version.